smatechnologies/ibm-i-agent-docs/docs/job-tracking/using.md

 8. Enter **1** to maintain **Job track parameters**.
 9. Press \<**F6**\> to open the Add Job tracking parameters window.
 10. Type the values that define when a job will qualify for Passive tracking, then press \<**Enter**\> to record the data.
-    a.
-Specify and take note of the Job Name, for use in the OpCon Enterprise Manager.
+    - Specify and take note of the Job Name, for use in the OpCon User Interface.
-        i.
-The job name may be predefined by third-party software where the SBMJOB action will take place.
+        - The job name may be predefined by third-party software where the SBMJOB action will take place.
-    b.
-The values for the Job Description, Job Description Library, Job Queue and Job Queue Library may be set to the special value of \*ALL to accept any value, or a specific name may be entered into any of theses fields.
+    - The values for the Job Description, Job Description Library, Job Queue and Job Queue Library may be set to the special value of \*ALL to accept any value, or a specific name may be entered into any of theses fields.
 Specific names are compared to the actual job intercepted for Tracking, to qualify whether the job is accepted for Tracking or simply bypassed and allowed to execute.
-    c.
-Specify "AdHoc" or a user-defined value for the Schedule name.
+    - Specify "AdHoc" or a user-defined value for the Schedule name.
-    d.
-Set the Track Type to "P".
+    - Set the Track Type to "P".
-11. In OpCon Enterprise Manager, add a new job master record to the AdHoc or other named schedule, specifying the job type of IBM i.
+11. In OpCon User Interface, add a new job master record to the AdHoc or other named schedule, specifying the job type of IBM i.
 12. Be sure that the selected machine name matches the LSAM environment where the Tracked job was registered.
 13. Select "Tracked job" in the job sub-type pull-down list.
 (This value must be used for Passive tracking.)
 14. Enter the exact name of the job that was registered in the LSAM Job tracking parameters Add screen.
 15. Leave job parameters set to the default value of asterisk (\*); passively tracked jobs will not accept job definition overrides from OpCon.
-    a.
-It is possible to create and use a User Profile of \* or \*CURRENT in OpCon.
+    - It is possible to create and use a User Profile of \* or \*CURRENT in OpCon.
 These values avoid confusion about the IBM i job user name, though it cannot be changed in the IBM i job that is already executing.
 Refer to additional discussion of this topic below.
 16. Update the job master definition fields.
 17. Note that Spool File and Message Management parameters cannot be used with True Passive job tracking, since the IBM i job is already active or may already be finished before tracking starts.
 However, these tabs are not disabled for the OpCon job sub-type of Job Tracking.
 18. *(Optional)* Job dependencies and events may be added that depend on the completion status of this job.
 19. In any IBM i job, the tracked job may be started at will by any IBM i user or other job.
 20. Unlike the basic Job Tracking type, True Passive tracking does not depend on the SBMJOB command.
 Therefore, passive job tracking can be used regardless of the IBM i or application software commands that have initiated the job.
 Passive tracking depends instead on the IBM i subsystem where the job will execute.
 21. Investigating the results of True Passive job tracking:
-    a.
-To discover the outcome of an attempt to passively track an IBM i job, use the Job Tracking Menu option **2** or the LSAM command **WRKTRKJOB** to start the Job Track Logs function, and search for the job by its job name.
+    - To discover the outcome of an attempt to passively track an IBM i job, use the Job Tracking Menu option **2** or the LSAM command **WRKTRKJOB** to start the Job Track Logs function, and search for the job by its job name.
 Option **5=Display** can then be used to view the job details where there may be additional information that explains any error code which may appear when tracking was not successful.
 If the cause is not obvious, contact SMA Support for assistance.
-    b.
-If True Passive job tracking should fail to assign a Job Tracking Number, there will typically be an error code identifying this error, assigned to the tracked job name in the Job Track Logs function.
+    - If True Passive job tracking should fail to assign a Job Tracking Number, there will typically be an error code identifying this error, assigned to the tracked job name in the Job Track Logs function.
 If it is not apparent what caused this failure, please contact SMA Support for assistance.
 One typical cause of this error can be system timing issues, and these can be adjusted using "Delay job end notify proc" value in the **Alternate Job Notify Configuration** function, which is option **7** on the Alternate Job Notify sub-menu.
 For more information, refer to [Alternate Job Notify Configuration](../operations/lsam.md#alternate-job-notify-configuration).
-22. View the AdHoc or other named schedule to monitor the job status in the OpCon Enterprise Manager.
+22. View the AdHoc or other named schedule to monitor the job status in the OpCon User Interface.

-### Configuring Automatic Tracking
+## Configuring Automatic Tracking

 Automatic job tracking uses less specific rules, since it is not necessary to configure either the IBM i LSAM nor any OpCon job master records for each job to enable this feature.
 Automatic job tracking uses a form of the basic Job Tracking type, and it cannot use the Queuing type.
 However, Automatic job tracking can be performed for Passively tracked jobs, or for actively tracked jobs (using the SBMJOB exit program technique), depending on the constraints of the software application that starts the jobs to be tracked.